tirthalpatel/Learning-OOPD/DesignPrinciples/README.md

 This project is created for sharing sample java code (by practical examples along with easy to understand comments) to learn object oriented programming concepts and design principles.

-How to use? - Just import this project in Eclipse as an existing project, do necessary configuration (e.g. JRE) and use it for learning purpose.
+How to use? - Just import this project in Eclipse an "Existing Maven Project".
+If require, do necessary configuration to fix build path errors (e.g. setup JRE 1.8).

 For more detail, please read [here](http://tirthalpatel.blogspot.in/2014/01/oop-design-fundamentals-and-principles.html)